ianhussey/OpenSourceIRAP/README.md

 Many published articles refer to the "*D*-IRAP" score rather than the " *D*1" score, as it was originally referred to by Greenwald et al. (2003).
 This was on the rationale that there are differences between the two, e.g., when applied to the IRAP scores are often calculated for each trial type rather than one overall score.
 However, *D*1 refers only to the general strategy of [difference between means/SD of all items, with some exclusion criteria].
 Indeed, even when applied to the IAT, "pure" *D*1s are not typically calculated; rather, one is typically calculated for blocks 3&6 and a second for 4&7 and the two are then averaged.
 As such, to separate the generic effect size score from the analytic strategy employed in a given experiment (e.g., overall D scores, trial type D scores, etc.), this script refers to *D*1 scores throughout.

 #### 4. Block-pair *D*1 scores vs. All-task *D*1 scores
-Some background for this point is required: Dermot Barnes-Holmes' "IRAP 2010" program (and variants) both delivers the task and calculates *D*1 scores (however, it is both closed source and its output is difficult to work with: hence the motivation for the Open Source IRAP).
-The method employed to calculate *D*1 scores in the IRAP 2010 program (and variants), which has been is detailed in several published articles (e.g., Barnes-Holmes, Barnes-Holmes, Stewart & Boles, 2010), notes that four *D*1 scores are calculated for each test block pair, one for each trial type.

-Given that most IRAP studies deliver three pairs of test blocks, these *D*1 scores are then averaged across the three block pairs to leave four trial-type *D*1 scores.
-One "overall" *D*1 score is then often calculated by averaging these four trial- type *D*1 scores.
-As such, this method involves the calculation and averaging of a large number of point estimation effect sizes.
+Some background is required to provide the rationale to this design decision.
+The method employed to calculate *D*1 scores in much of the published research to date notes that four *D*1 scores are calculated for each test block pair, one for each trial type.
+Given that most IRAP studies deliver three pairs of test blocks, 12 *D*1 scores are therefore usually calculated.
+These are then averaged across the three block pairs to leave four trial-type *D*1 scores.
+One "overall" *D*1 score is then often calculated by averaging these four trial- type *D*1 scores (see Barnes-Holmes, Barnes-Holmes, Stewart & Boles, 2010).
+As such, this method involves the calculation of a large number of point estimation effect sizes and then averaging them together.

-An alternative "whole task" method is employed to calculated *D*1 scores in the R script here, whereby the number of point estimation effect sizes is purposefully minimised, so that each is calculated using the maximum number of data points.
-Specifically, an "overall" *D*1 score (simply called *D*1) is calculated from all the test block reaction times at once (split only by which half of a block pair they occurred in).
-Trial type *D*1 scores are then calculated by splitting the reaction times up by trial type and recalculating *D*1 scores, but again pooling across all test blocks.
+An alternative "whole task" method is employed here to calculated *D*1 scores in the `data_processing.r` script, whereby the number of point estimation effect sizes that are calculated is purposefully minimised.
+Instead, a smaller number of effect sizes are calculated using the maximum number of data points each.
+Specifically, an "overall" *D*1 score (simply called *D*1) is calculated from all the test block reaction times at once.
+These are split only by which half of a block pair they occurred in.
+Next, trial type *D*1 scores are calculated by splitting the reaction times up into trial types and recalculating *D*1 scores, but again pooling across all test blocks.
 This is arguably statistically more appropriate.

 I've compared *D*1 scores produced by the two methods from a real dataset of typical size (n = 61), and correlations between the two methods are extremely high (r > .99), and means and SDs are equivalent.
 Additionally, difference scores between the two are not correlated with *D*1 score or absolute values of *D*1 scores.